PadmanabhanAshwin/GeneticAlgo_Knapsack/README.md

 ####

 Initial population selection is done using random Bernoulli sampling.
-**initializepopulation()** returns, \"initialpopulation\", a (Initial population Size x len(genotype)) sized list.
+**initializepopulation()** returns, \"initialpopulation\", a \ [Initial_population_size x len(genotype))\] sized list.
 Population is initialized using a Bernoulli trial value on each position of the genotype,
 \"initial population size\" number of times.
-Within the loop (line 5), line 8 checks if the genotype produced satisfies the capacity constraint of the Knapsack and is appended into the population only if it does.
+Within the loop we check if the genotype produced satisfies the capacity constraint of the Knapsack and is appended into the population only if it does.
-This is the constraint handling used here.
+This is the constraint handling mechanism used here.
 Individuals (children, mostly) are checked on whether they satisfy the Knapsack capacity constraint and are added to the population only if they do.
 The probability of the Bernoulli success is manually set to 0.01 using a trial-error approach, since this produces best reasonable initial individuals to get us started given the object weight and knapsack capacity (especially for instance 2).
+Obviously, these parameters have to be set *a priori*, based-of on instance knowledge.

 Selection:
 ----------